top of page

 The RYA II course is aimed at those wanting to be able to handle a powerboat in familiar waters by day.
 The course is 2-days long and participants have to be a minimum of 12 years old.

-Do the EGA offer training or assessments?
+Does the EGA offer training or assessments?

 Both.
 We offer a range of courses covering core principles in expedition guiding.
 We also offer certification using qualifications from the Polar Tourism Guides Association (PTGA).